| j i m v a l l a n c e . c o m > m u s i c > s o n g s | |||||||||||||

 |||||||||||||

-At the end of the week the boys returned to Ontario.
+At the end of their week in Vancouver the boys returned to Ontario.
 A few

 days later I got a call from Deane Cameron who was "over the moon" about